usazehan/fde-take-home-risk-alerts/README.md

 If `account_region` is missing or unknown, the account is **not** sent to Slack.
 Instead the outcome is recorded as `failed` with error `unknown_region`, and the account is included in a single aggregated support notification at the end of the run.
-For this exercise `support.py` logs that notification; in production the same function would send via SES, SMTP, or an internal notification service.
+For this application `support.py` logs that notification; in production the same function would send using SES, SMTP, or an internal notification service.

 ## Running locally